-Our in-depth coverage of Walt Disney World’s 2019 Epcot International Food & Wine Festival begins with a bang, in the Islands of the Caribbean.
-This Global Marketplace is among my favorites, and in this review, we’ll share menu info & pricing, food photos, and what’s worth the money or Disney Dining Plan snack credits.
+Our in-depth coverage of Walt Disney World’s 2020 Taste of Epcot International Food & Wine Festival begins with a bang, in the Islands of the Caribbean.
+This Global Marketplace is among my favorites, and in this review, we’ll share menu info & pricing, food photos, and what’s worth the money.

 Islands of the Caribbean is the very first Global Marketplace you’ll encounter as you enter World Showcase and walk towards Mexico.
 If you do World Showcase in the “wrong” direction, it’s the final Global Marketplace you’ll see on your way out.
 A good way to begin or a glorious grand finale, depending upon your perspective.

 Over the next few days, I’m going to try posting individual reviews of every single Taste of Epcot Food & Wine Festival booth.
 I know what you’re thinking: wow, what an ambitious and noble public service!
 Okay, perhaps not, but this is quite the undertaking, so I’ll be starting with the Global Marketplaces that interest me the most (basically, the best and the worst), and save the dull ones for last in case my patience for writing these–and your interest in reading them–wanes.
 With that said, let’s dig in!

 The various islands of the Caribbean have been represented over the years at the Epcot Food & Wine Festival, with a handful of unique booths being represented at one point.
 In recent years, we’ve lost Patagonia and the Dominican Republic, the latter of which the Islands of the Caribbean booth directly replaced a few years ago.

 Not to worry, as specialties from multiple countries—including Jamaica, Colombia, and Cuba—have been represented on the menu here over the course of the last couple years.
 That’s the upside.
 The downside is that several food-rich countries are relegated to a catch-all booth, while we witness a proliferation of booths that are not based on countries, or places at all.